eugef/phpRedExpert/README.md

 phpRedExpert
 ============

-Simple but powerful management tool for Redis
+Simple but powerful tool for Redis management and administration.

+## Requirments

+phpRedExpert is tested and works well with

+- PHP 5.3+
+- PHPRedis extension 2.2.3+
+- Redis 2.6+